Clue355/Java_Cheat_Sheet/basics_v17.md

   this.seats = seats;
 }
 // we use getters and setters to hide the implimentation details of the class state
-// the methods implimented control the class field access. fields meaning the variables
+// the methods implimented control the class field access. fields meaning the variables.java
 // the state should not be directly accessible from outside the class
 // this pattern is called the access/mutators pattern